IBM/ar-resume-with-visual-recognition/README.md

 2. Log into [IBM Cloud](http://bluemix.net/) account and create a [Watson Visual Recognition](https://console.bluemix.net/catalog/services/visual-recognition) service.
 Create a set of credentials and identify your API key.

 3. Create a classifier using the [Watson Visual Recognition tool](https://watson-visual-recognition.ng.bluemix.net/).
-A classifier will train the visual recognition service, it will be able to recognizse different images of the same person.
-Use at least ten images of your head shot and also create a negative data set by using a headshots that are not your own.
+A classifier will train the visual recognition service, it will be able to recognize different images of the same person.
+Use at least ten images of your head shot and also create a negative data set by using headshots that are not your own.

 4. Create an [IBM Cloudant NoSQL database](https://console.bluemix.net/catalog/services/cloudant-nosql-db) and save the credentials.
 Each JSON document in this database represents **one** person.
 The JSON schema can be found in [`schema.json`](ResumeAR/schema.json).
 Replace the `classificationId` in the schema with the `classificationId` you receive from the classifier once the Watson Visual Recognition model has been successfully trained.
 This ID will be used to retrieve details about the classified person.